The leaves on trees may have only just started to change color, but now is the ideal time to start thinking about your holiday marketing plan.

 Interested in using Facebook to grow your list or run a campaign?
 Learn more about adding a “Join My Mailing List” sign-up form to your Facebook Business Page or social campaign.

 Social media content

 There is nothing more disappointing than a bad gift wrapped in pretty packaging.
 Make sure you alter the content you share to also harmonize with the season.
 Remember what has worked for your business on social media throughout the year, and simply add a holiday twist to it.

 And you don’t have to be a graphic designer to make your Facebook Business Page look outstanding.
-PicMonkey has a ton of terrific seasonal overlays, basic overlays, filters, fun fonts, etc.
+Online photo editing and design services like PicMonkey and Canva have tons of terrific seasonal templates, graphic overlays, filters, and fun fonts.

 Try incorporating a few (or all) of these holiday social content ideas:

 - ‘Tis the season to think outside the gift box.
 Remember, a deal doesn’t have to be a steep discount.
 It can be relevant content your customers care about, free wrapping, or a matching gift donation.

 - Make it easy for your customers to shop.
 Let them know if your shop is burning its candles late into the night with extended holiday hours in order to give them more time to shop.

 - Highlight your company’s holly jolly culture.
 Share pictures of your business’s holiday parties, your staff’s holiday spirit, or your participation in charitable events.